top of page

 In order to submit an H&C application, you CANNOT:

-âž” Exemptions can apply if you are inadmissible for reasons of criminality, serious criminality, health or for financial reasons.
+If, on the other hand, you are inadmissible for criminality, serious criminality, health or financial reasons, you can request an exemption.

 How can I submit my H&C application?